gochain-io/go-post/README.md

 # LOCAL_NODE_IP=192.168.99.100 npm run migrate:local
 ```

-If you're using Docker Machine as on macOS then you'll need to set `LOCAL_NODE_IP` to the IP address of your Docker VM.
-See [`docker-machine ip`](https://docs.docker.com/machine/reference/ip/).

 In addition to the local GoChain node and deployed contracts, the app needs an [IPFS daemon](https://docs.ipfs.io/introduction/install/) to store posts on.
 By default it looks for one at http://localhost:5001 but this is configurable as shown below.
 In terminal 2:

 ```sh